International Employers: The Ultimate Guide to Canadian Payroll

 Vacation pay is another consideration for payroll, although it’s not deducted or paid by your employees.
 Instead, you’re expected to calculate the appropriate amount from your employees’ earnings and contribute that to a paid vacation fund.
 When an employee takes their vacation entitlement, you’ll use these funds to continue to pay them.
 The calculations let the employee see how much time they have earned.

 The rules on calculating vacation pay are different from province to province.
-In Saskatchewan, you’ll need to withhold around five percent.
 The amount of time available for employees also changes between provinces.
 Most provinces increase paid vacation entitlements with length of service, but exactly when and how much are different.

 Need a Helping Hand?